ironbar/prompt_recovery/docs/modeling/Iteration_11_llama_2.md

 The LB score is 0.61, same as Mixtral but lower than Mistral (0.62) althought the differences are not likely to be significative.

+I have started training with system prompt, but after 200 steps the loss was almost identical to using Mistral prompt so I have decided to stop the training.

 #### Fine-tuning parameters

 https://colab.research.google.com/drive/1PEQyJO1-f6j0S_XJ8DV50NkpzasXkrzd?usp=sharing